-Growing fast in Sub-Saharan Africa, South and Southeast Asia, mobile pay-go solar is beginning to take root in Central and South America.
+Growing fast in Sub-Saharan Africa, South and Southeast Asia, off-grid solar is beginning to take root in Central and South America.
 A self-described last-mile wholesale solar energy distributor, Solubrite is one of a small, but growing, number of solar-social enterprise startups providing clean, affordable solar energy products and services to rural families and businesses in Central America.

 Founded in 2013 by Marc Henrich in the wake of his travels across Nicaragua and Panama, Solubrite has installed more than 10,000 small home PV solar systems in rural homes to date.
 The solar-social enterprise start-up’s now looking to parlay its success by expanding technologically and geographically.

-Solubrite launched a pilot mobile pay-go home product and service line in its home territory in Panama’s predominantly rural Chiriqui province in 2015.
-Besides expanding in both Nicaragua and Panama last year, Henrich and company are planning to install another 25,000 come 2018, which would convey the benefits of affordable, safe, reliable emissions-free electricity to more than 125,000 families, Henrich explained in an email response to questions.
+Solubrite launched a pilot solar home product and service line in its home territory in Panama’s predominantly rural Chiriqui province in 2015.
+Besides expanding in both Nicaragua and Panama last year, Henrich and company are planning to install another 25,000 systems come 2018, which would convey the benefits of affordable, safe, reliable emissions-free electricity to more than 125,000 families, Henrich explained in an email response to questions.

 Bringing Solar Energy Where It’s Needed Most

 Chiriqui province is Panama’s agricultural heartland.
 Members of the typical indigenous Ngable Bugle household (nine members) in Chirqui’s Cerro Iglesias district earn an average $9 per day as subsistence farmers or construction workers, the two main sources of livelihood.
 Most families lack access to grid power and spend a significant portion of their incomes on DC batteries, which they use to power lights and charge cell phones, Solubrite explains as part of a recently completed Kiva social enterprise loan crowdfunding campaign.